 Since hosting a conference in Oxford in 2010 on 'The idea of influence in American literature', I have also been interested more generally in questions of transatlantic exchange.
 I convened the Faculty's 'Transatlantic Literature in Context' seminar, which ran between 2012 and 2016.
 This led to an essay collection, entitled Navigating the Transnational in Modern American Literature and Culture (Routledge, 2017; paperback, 2019), co-edited with Doug Haynes and developed from seminar papers given at Oxford (among others).
 An article entitled '"Beyond the Lines of Poetry": Ethnic Traditions and Imaginative Interventions' was published in February 2017 as part of the Oxford Handbooks Online series.
 Other pieces include a shorter article on 'T. S. Eliot, 1922 and transatlantic modernism' in The London Magazine (August/ September 2017); and a survey article on 'Transatlantic Poetics' in Symbiosis: A Journal of Anglo-American Relations (2015).

 Since working for Prof. John Kelly on the Collected Letters of W. B. Yeats in 2007–9 I have developed concurrently my interests in W. B. Yeats.
 This has led to several publications, including a chapter on 'Yeats and the Ghost Club' for an edited collection on Irish writers in London, and a book chapter on Yeats and contemporary American poetry and song for Navigating the Transnational.
-Together with a new chapter on the Irish poet Richard Murphy and his sonnet sequence The Price of Stone in Ben Keatinge's edited collection Making Integral: Critical Essays on Richard Murphy (Cork UP, 2019), my ongoing interests in Yeats have also informed my second monograph, a study on the idea of the 'Irish sonnet' within twentieth-century literature entitled The Modern Irish Sonnet: from Anecdote to Anarchy (Palgrave Macmillan, 2020).
+Together with a new chapter on the Irish poet Richard Murphy and his sonnet sequence The Price of Stone in Ben Keatinge's edited collection Making Integral: Critical Essays on Richard Murphy (Cork UP, 2019), my ongoing interests in Yeats have also informed my second monograph, a study on the idea of the 'Irish sonnet' within twentieth-century literature entitled The Modern Irish Sonnet: Revision and Rebellion (Palgrave Macmillan, 2020).

 I am also Book Reviews Editor for the new journal of the International Yeats Society: International Yeats Studies (IYS); and for the academic years 2017-2020 I was the Academic Programme Director for the Rothermere American Institute, with responsibility for public events, public engagement projects, and the literature and arts lectures and seminars.